TrisPatt/heritage-housing-predictive-analytics/README.md

 **Additional factors/ Limitations**

-I acknowledge that neighborhood area is not included in this dataset.
-I hypothesize that neighborhood characteristics play a significant role in determining sale price and should be considered as an important factor by the client alongside the results provided in this report.
+I acknowledge that neighbourhood area is not included in this dataset.
+I hypothesise that neighbourhood characteristics play a significant role in determining sale price and should be considered as an important factor by the client alongside the results provided in this report.

-It is important to note, however, that measuring neighborhood desirability can be a complex task.
+It is important to note, however, that measuring neighbourhood desirability can be a complex task.
 This factor often requires subjective judgment or external data inputs, such as socio-economic indicators, proximity to amenities, or crime rates, which are not readily available in the current dataset.
 As such, the absence of this variable may limit the comprehensiveness of the analysis.

-Future studies could incorporate external data sources or proxy variables to better account for the influence of neighborhood on property values.
+Future studies could incorporate external data sources or proxy variables to better account for the influence of neighbuorhood on property values.

 [Back to top](#table-of-contents)